React useHover Hook

 Features

-- Performance optimized using event delegation through useEventListener
+- Performance optimized using event delegation and proper cleanup in JavaScript development

-- Interactive tooltips - Show/hide content on hover with Next.js and TypeScript
+- Interactive tooltips - Show/hide content based on hover state built with TypeScript

-- Navigation menus - Dropdown and submenu visibility with shadcn/ui components
+- Navigation menus - Dropdown visibility and submenu logic in React components

 API Reference